DataDog/documentation/content/en/security/notifications/_index.md

 ## Overview

-Notifications allow you to keep your team informed when a vulnerability or security signal is detected.
+Notifications help you keep your team informed when a vulnerability or security signal is detected.
 Vulnerabilities and security signals are generated when at least one case defined in a [detection rule][2] is matched over a given period of time.
+By promptly alerting your team, notifications ensure that immediate action can be taken to address any potential security issues, enhancing your organization's overall security posture.

 ## Notification types